 The race will take participants over a distance of approximately 90km’s, through the picturesque scenery between the towns of Wellington and Ceres.

-- RELAY RACE: Teams of six (three running and three cycling).
+- RELAY: Teams of six (three running and three cycling).
 This gives the serious and not-so-serious runner/cyclist the chance to take part, making for a great team-building opportunity for corporates, clubs, and schools.

-- SOLO RACE: Take on the train as a solo athlete in this interesting “duathlon-style” mix of running and mountain biking.
+- SOLO: Take on the train as a solo athlete in this interesting “duathlon-style” mix of running and mountain biking.